avk/avk.github.io/_case_studies/nanowrimo2016.md

 ## Overview

-Convince writers to start and finish new 50,000-word novels in 30 days using relatively new online writing software.
+Convince writers to start and finish new 50,000-word novels in 30 days using  new online writing software.

 ## Skills Used

 * user flows
 * product metrics
+* visual design

 ## Problem Definition